-These countries, which also form the eurozone, are Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain.
+These countries, which also form the eurozone, are Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Holland, Portugal, Slovakia, Slovenia and Spain.

-The EU member states outside the eurozone are Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania and Sweden.
+The EU member states outside the eurozone are Bulgaria, the Czech Republic, Denmark, Hungary, Poland, Romania and Sweden.
 Denmark belongs to the Exchange Rate Mechanism II (ERM II) which means that its currency is pegged to the euro.

 The euro has also been adopted as legal tender by the small states of Andorra, Monaco, San Marino and the Vatican City.